apache/mxnet/docs/static_site/src/_includes/get_started/linux/python/cpu/docker.md

-WARNING: the following links and names of binary distributions are provided for your convenience but they point to packages that are *not* provided nor endorsed by the Apache Software Foundation.
+**WARNING**: the following links and names of binary distributions are provided for your convenience but they point to packages that are *not* provided nor endorsed by the Apache Software Foundation.
 As such, they might contain software components with more restrictive licenses than the Apache License and you'll